sodiboo/niri-flake/docs.md

 Also, since a newly created column always contains a single window, you can override this default value with [`window-rules.*.default-column-display`](#programsnirisettingswindow-rulesdefault-column-display).

-## `programs.niri.settings.layout.background-color`
-- type: `null or string`
-- default: `null`

-The default background color that niri draws for workspaces.
-This is visible when you're not using any background tools like swaybg.

 ## `programs.niri.settings.layout.always-center-single-column`
 - type: `boolean`
 - default: `false`